ziadoz/grokking-algorithms/notes.md

 So given: `A -> B` A is an in-neighbour of B. B is an out-neighbour of A.

+If there is no edge direction (i.e. undirected) then the terminology is just "neighbour".

 **Queues**

 A queue is a data stucture that works like a real life queue.
 The person who joins the queue to get on a bus first will get on first, the person who joins the queue second will get on the bus second, etc.